 One of the first of its kind in the country, Villanova University’s Sustainable Engineering master's degree program prepares students to use a whole-systems approach to problem-solving through a lifecycle lens.

-Villanova also offers a certificate program, executive education and PhD concentration in the area of Sustainable Engineering, as well as a minor in Humanitarian Engineering.
+Villanova also offers the Sustainable Enterprise Executive Education & Development (SEED) program, a graduate certificate, and PhD concentration in the area of Sustainable Engineering.

 In addition to its academic programs, Villanova is advancing two initiatives:

 The Resilient Innovation through Sustainable Engineering (RISE) Forum: The nation’s first and only initiative to address issues of corporate sustainability and sustainable enterprise through the discipline of engineering, RISE serves as a vehicle for academic–industry collaboration.

 The Villanova Sustainable Engineering for International Development Initiative: This initiative will equip a generation of engineers to meet the challenge set forth by the United Nations' 17 Sustainable Development Goals, which serve as a global compass for achieving human and economic development that is both environmentally sustainable and socially inclusive.

 Students are encouraged to pursue research opportunities in the areas of:

 - Alternate and Renewable Energy

 - Sustainable Infrastructure & Built Environment